renquez/Spreadsheets/README.md

 # Spreadsheets

 This repo is for a collection spreadsheets I've made for real life things.
-Hope fully they can help an internet freind in similar situations.
+Hopefully they can help folks in similar situations.